Skip to main content

 Molecular Targets and Therapeutics Center Institute of Radiation Medicine

-The Institute of Radiation Medicine (IRM) at Helmholtz Munich covers all aspects of modern radiation research and focuses on translational issues and clinical applications.
+The Institute of Radiation Medicine (IRM) at Helmholtz Munich encompasses all aspects of modern radiation research, with a focus on translational issues and clinical applications.

-The focus of our highly interdisciplinary team of physicists, biologists, medical doctors and engineers is the committment to combine preclinical knowledge, theoretical computation and clinical applications in the field of Clinical and Experimental Radiation Oncology with a special spotlight on Radiotherapy research.
+Our highly interdisciplinary team, comprising physicists, biologists, medical doctors, and engineers, aims to integrate preclinical knowledge, theoretical modeling, and clinical practice in the field of Clinical and Experimental Radiation Oncology, with a particular emphasis on radiotherapy research.

 The IRM is closely associated with the Department of Radiation Oncology and Radiotherapy at the Klinikum rechts der Isar (TU München) as well as the German Consortium for Translational Cancer Research (DKTK) at its partner location in Munich.

-The Institute of Radiation Medicine (IRM) at Helmholtz Munich covers all aspects of modern radiation research and focuses on translational issues and clinical applications.
+The Institute of Radiation Medicine (IRM) at Helmholtz Munich encompasses all aspects of modern radiation research, with a focus on translational issues and clinical applications.

-The focus of our highly interdisciplinary team of physicists, biologists, medical doctors and engineers is the committment to combine preclinical knowledge, theoretical computation and clinical applications in the field of Clinical and Experimental Radiation Oncology with a special spotlight on Radiotherapy research.
+Our highly interdisciplinary team, comprising physicists, biologists, medical doctors, and engineers, aims to integrate preclinical knowledge, theoretical modeling, and clinical practice in the field of Clinical and Experimental Radiation Oncology, with a particular emphasis on radiotherapy research.

 The IRM is closely associated with the Department of Radiation Oncology and Radiotherapy at the Klinikum rechts der Isar (TU München) as well as the German Consortium for Translational Cancer Research (DKTK) at its partner location in Munich.